 Configure application attributes

-- In Azure AD's Set up Single Sign-On with SAML screen, go to User Attributes & Claims > click the pencil icon.
+- In Azure AD's Set up Single Sign-On with SAML screen, go to Attributes & Claims > click Edit.

 - Click Add new claim.